Benjaminzzerpa/Benjaminzzerpa/README.md

-- 👋 Hi, I’m @Benjaminzzerpa
+- 👋 Hi, I’m @Benjaminzzerpa.
-- 👀 I’m interested in a Python developer job...
+- 👀 I’m interested to work as Python Developer.
-- 🌱 I’m currently learning Python, Django, Sql...
+- 🌱 I’m currently learning Python, Django, SQL.
-- 📫 How to reach me ...

 <!---
 Benjaminzzerpa/Benjaminzzerpa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.